 Stricter company hierarchies were in place, and available technologies were appropriate for isolated workstations as opposed to web-connected networks of employees.
 So what happened?

 Well, times changed.
 For one, by 2010 70% of offices were open planned or had little to no partitions.
 But that gave way to all kinds of workplace distractions.
-Work pods are now the third design stage of the office productivity evolution.
+Individual work pods are now the third design stage of the office productivity evolution.

 Work Pods & The Quest for Open Office Flexibility

 Flexibility means the opportunity to meet, or to be alone, and to be transient.
 We can be increasingly effective workers while totally mobile, and most of today’s mobile workers actually spend less than 60% of their days in physical office spaces.

 Additionally, as technological options have progressed, we often only need to focus on our screens.
 Paperless work environments remove much of the need for desk space, and wireless devices open up the configuration options for standing, moving, and sitting.

 Flat surfaces are required for heavier design work, and for ergonomically acceptable long-term typing.
 Power strips should be accessible in close proximity to enable fluid and uninterrupted flows.